zeevgoshen/2_Covid19_Node_MariaDB/README.md

 File: Cynet_hometest.postman_collection.json
-are the Postman requests i used
+is the Postman requests collection I used.